jagger27/MateTermColors/README.md

 ## Requirements

-- dconf (it should already be installed on all distributions I know with MATE, cited here for exhaustivity)
+- dconf (it should already be installed on all distributions I know with MATE, mentioned here for exhaustivity)

 ## Install